What is a fair rent increase?

 What is a reasonable rent increase?

-Landlords must get the tenant’s consent to increase rent beyond any previously agreed amount.
+Landlords must get the contract-holder’s consent to increase rent beyond any previously agreed amount.
 The increase should reflect local market rates and property size.
 For instance, if local rents for one-bedroom flats average £600 per month, charging significantly more would be unreasonable.

 Rental prices in the UK's private sector increased by 6.1% over the twelve months leading up to October 2023.